 Do I need to get tested before I travel?

-Some countries require the provision of a negative Covid-19 test.
+Some countries require either the provision of a negative Covid-19 test or proof of vaccination.
 These tests are not available on the NHS and need to be arranged privately.
 We advise you check the FCDO website where requirements for entry are clearly outlined & the information is updated regularly.
 This information may change between booking and travelling so we advise that you keep monitoring those pages: gov.uk/foreign-travel-advice.

 Additional information is available on our dedicated ‘Testing’ page.

-Will I need to self-isolate following international travel?The answer is dependent on where you are traveling back from and if they are part of the travel corridor list.
-We advise that you check the FCDO website regularly as countries territories and regions can be taken off or added to the travel corridor list at any time: gov.uk/foreign-travel-advice
+Will I need to self-isolate following international travel?The answer is dependent on whether you are vaccinated or not and whether you are under 18 years of age.
+The international travel rules for Amber list countries changed on the 19th July.
+We advise that you check the FCDO website regularly as countries, territories and regions are subject to change at any time: gov.uk/foreign-travel-advice

 Should I continue to make my holiday payments / clear my balance?We appreciate the uncertainty you may currently be feeling.
 We want to reassure you that we provide full financial protection for our package holidays.
 Holidays we sell as an agent come with protection for your money if it is a package holiday.
 Single elements such as hotel or flight only may not have the same amount of financial protection and your Personal Travel Agent will be able to confirm this at the time of booking.